Buck Converter Simulation in Altium Designer

 When you’re ready to layout your new board, you’ll simply create a PCB and use the integrated schematic capture tool to import your components into a new layout.
 You can now start arranging your components in your new layout.

 If you’re familiar with switching converters, you know they can create significant noise in your circuits.
-The basic mechanism is due to a strong magnetic field during switching in the FET, which then induces a current somewhere in the downstream circuit.
+The basic mechanism is due to a strong magnetic field during switching in the FET, which then induces a current somewhere else in the circuit.
 The second mechanism is a ripple problem, which can propagate through the converter and appear as noise on the output.
-EMI induced anywhere in your buck converter circuit, whether through switching noise or an external RF source, can appear on the output signal if the output stage is not isolated.
+EMI induced anywhere in your buck converter circuit, whether through switching noise or an external EMI source, can appear on the output signal if the output stage is not filtered.
 You can read more about suppressing noise from switching converters in this article.

 When you need access to the world’s best circuit design, simulation, and PCB layout tools, try using the full suite of design features in Altium Designer®.
 You’ll have everything you need to create a new board for your DC-DC converter, run a buck converter simulation, and find your board's components.
 The Manufacturer Part Search feature allows you to source the component models you need for your design direct from major distributors and component manufacturers.